tvanmaren/js-unit-testing/readme.md

 At the top of test.js, import the following:
 * the Chai `expect` library
 * your `main.js` file

+Write tests for the following two functions.
+Expected inputs and outputs are defined, along with the specific conditions to be tested.

+The Chai `expect` documentation will be crucial in understanding the syntax to use when writing these tests.

 ###Write tests for the function "greeting":